Welcome to Ho Chi Minh City – the ever-bustling and chaotic business and financial hub of Vietnam.

 This district of Ho Chi Minh City has a wide range of backpacker accommodation, and prices are quite competitive so it’s easy to negotiate a pretty good deal.

-Pham Ngu Lao is also the best area of Ho Chi Minh City to visit for nightlife.
+Pham Ngu Lao is also the best area of Ho Chi Minh City to visit for a lively nightlife scene.
 There are bars all along the street as well as restaurants with cuisine from all over the world.
 You’ll also find a high concentration of street food carts here.
 It’s the best area to stay in if you want to party and not spend a ton of money.

 The Chill Suites offer clean and comfortable rooms complete with a desk and a TV.
 Each room also has a fridge and a sitting area.

 The hotel is located in a popular area close to multiple restaurants and tourist sites.
-It’s a great budget hotel for where to stay in Ho Chi Minh City.
+It’s one of the best hotels for those on a budget looking at where to stay in Ho Chi Minh City.

 The Chez Mimosa Boutique Hotel offers great value for money.
 They boast a rooftop terrace where guests can enjoy a free drink at happy hour, as well as a Vietnamese foot soak.
 Rooms are elegantly decorated and free wifi is available throughout.